Celebrating 100 years in Main Street

 21 June 1879 marked a major landmark as the F. W. Woolworth Co. celebrated its centenary with a series of special events.
 A century after Frank Woolworth had opened his Great Five Cent Store in North Queen Street, Lancaster, Pennsylvania, the focus was on sales generation.
 The birthday captured the attention of the media.
 It received extensive TV coverage and a nostalgic feature in Time Magazine, as well as thousands of column inches of local press coverage.
 The stories diverted attention from a fierce bid battle raging behind the scenes.

-The stores were issued with a series of five framed posters for the windows and checkouts area.
-They were headed "Values our Tradition since 1879", and showed animated scenes of some of the earliest branches.
-They became a popular talking point, even in the most run-down five-and-tens.
+Every store was issued with five framed posters for display in the windows and at the checkouts.
+They were headed "Values our Tradition since 1879", and showed animated scenes of early 5 & 10¢s.
+These proved popular, even when the modern store looked older!

 A well orchestrated promotional campaign brought fresh bargains every fortnight to create a sale atmosphere in honour of the birthday.
-This helped Woolworth's to re-assert is value credentials and to showcase its newer ranges of fashions, electricals and larger items.
+This helped Woolworth's to re-assert is value credentials and showcase its modern fashions, electricals and larger items.
 Spending rose as nostalgic TV ads prompted a trip to the 5 & 10¢ for a vanilla coke, a soda from the fountain, some popcorn or an ex-chart record for 69¢.

-In the birthplace, Lancaster, Pennsylvania, the a special 100th Anniversary supplement was distributed with the local paper.
-The covers featured group photographs of the store staff, from both the in-town North Queen Street branch and the state-of-the-art store in the nearby Lancaster Park City Shopping Center.
+In the birthplace, Lancaster, Pennsylvania, the local paper carried a special 100th Anniversary supplement.
+Its covers featured photos of the staff from both the modern day branch in North Queen Street, and the larger state-of-the-art outlet in the Lancaster Park City Shopping Center nearby.
 Inside it contained a 12-page potted history, which included details of its international operations in Britain, Germany, Mexico and Puerto Rico.

-There was something more elaborate for Investors and Associates.
-The Annual Report was distributed in a presentation sleeve and contained two full colour booklets, one telling the story of the first hundred years in words and pictures, and the other looking to the future, with a review of current trading and the business plan.
-It featured photographs of all of the subsidiaries around the world.
+There was something more elaborate for insiders.
+The Annual Report was distributed in a presentation sleeve of two full colour booklets, one telling the story and the other looking to the future.
+Both were beautifully illustrated and spanned all of the subsidiaries across the world.